UB MiniBank placard

 Neil Roberts + Minibank

-This was from a slide taken much earlier than the images above.
+This was from a slide taken more than a decade before the images above -- circa 1976-1977.
 I need to re-find that slide and look for a date code on it.

-I was clueless as to the manufacturer of that ATM -- Diebold?
+I was uncertain as to the manufacturer of that ATM -- Diebold?
 NCR?
 Then, in July'08, I received an email from Roger Pelot:

 Thank you, Roger!!